 Cost is a big obstacle.
 Between the device itself and fitting services, Americans can pay more than $5,000 to get a hearing aid.
 Insurance coverage is very limited, and Medicare doesn’t pay for hearing aids, only diagnostic tests.

-U.S. officials said Tuesday that the FDA change, when finalized, should bring down prices.
+U.S. officials said Tuesday that the FDA change, when finalized, should spur competition and bring down prices.